-- Safety.
 Safety is one of the first things you need to consider.
 It makes sense to find a tricycle with a wide base at the very least to prevent spills and crashes.
 For very young children age 1-2, you may want to find one with a push bar that allows you to control the tricycle while walking behind them.
-Another thing to look for is a seat belt, 3 point seat belts offer the best security and safety for your child.
+Another thing to look for is a seat belt.
+Three-point seat belts offer the best security and safety for your child.

-- Materials.
-Steel is always going to outlive plastic, and if you have a couple children or planning to have more, you may want to dish out extra for a durable tricycle.
+Steel is always going to outlive plastic.
+If you have a couple of children or planning to have more, you may want to dish out extra for a durable tricycle.
 Models like the Radio Flyer Classic are built like tanks and will last year after year.
-Rubber tires are another big win and though you may have to pump them back up every once and awhile, offer a superior, smooth ride.
+Rubber tires are another big win and though you may have to pump them back up every once and a while, offer a superior, smooth ride.

-- Fit.
-If it isn’t adjustable, you’ll want to do your research carefully to make sure it is a model where your child’s feet and arms can reach.
-Parents are advised to make sure they pick a design that a 18 month year old son or daughter can grow with for a couple of years.
+If it isn’t adjustable, you’ll want to do your research carefully.
+Make sure it is a model where your child’s feet and arms can reach.
+Parents are advised to make sure they pick a design that an 18 month-year-old son or daughter can grow with for a couple of years.